ahmadshuraih/LB-Tester/readme.md

 > - addTestObject(testObject: TestObject): void //Add a TestObject to the TestObjects list.<br>
 > - addTestObjectList(testObjectList: TestObjectList): void //Add the given TestObjectList to the current list<br>
 > - getTestObjectList(): TestObjectList[] //Returns the current TestObjectList.<br>
-> - function startTest(): Promise<void> //Starts the tests and logs the results on the console.
+> - startTest(): Promise<void> //Starts the tests and logs the results on the console.<br>
+> - setWarmUp(testObject: TestObject, rounds: number): void //Configures the warm up before start the tests

 ## 7. Types details